 This silk skirt had a beautiful burnout pattern that I thought would look super sexy as a top.
 I searched around for some inspiration, and decided on making an upcycled skirt to halter neck top.
-Continue reading for the detailed steps and also an instructional video for this refashion project.

 By transitioning the skirt into a halter neck top, I felt like there were more outfit opportunities.
 From work to date night, this refashioned top is great for many occasions.

 In fact, I loved the neckline finish so much that I took the inspiration a notch further.
 Check out how to cut a t-shirt into halter top!

 The sheer chiffon lace included a black lining, so therefore I didn’t need to worry about adding one fore this project.
 The halter neckline was a bit more challenging to execute, however the steps in this tutorial make it easy to turn a skirt into a halter neck top.